dtinth/circumstance/README.md

 ### `withReducer(reducer)` (Redux)

-Give it a reducer, it will return two things:
+Give it a Redux-style reducer, it will return two things:

 - `initialState` The initial state of this reducer.
 - `dispatch` A function that takes an action object, and returns a function to update the state as if the reducer is called using this action.